 Both consumers and companies were used to this behavior (aggressive buying) and even the grocery delivery system could support a reasonably large amount of demand.
 According to eMarketer, “China’s online retail market was worth nearly $2 trillion in 2019.”
 And around 33 percent of users were ordering online groceries through mobile apps.
 During coronavirus, this number is increased by 10-15 percent.”

 In the US, there are a lot of people who moved from the traditional offline grocery shopping onto digital during this pandemic.
 The downloads of grocery delivery apps swelled in the United States.
 Grocery giants such as Instacart, Walmart, and Shipt have seen respectively 218%, 160%, and 124% increases in average daily downloads of their app.
-But the e-grocery delivery services are not used to this.
+But the online grocery eCommerce platforms are not used to this.
 Therefore, it has put extreme pressure on them.

 Also, China’s eCommerce companies have invested immensely in warehouse automation and contactless delivery.
 American grocery retailers can’t demonstrate such flexibility.